And, It’s not improving.

 There are numerous factors and reasons that cause projects to fail; few of these reasons are new and noteworthy.

 Today, we have access to endless amounts of information and data.
-There are countless resources available in bookstores or online that focus on the art of Project Management, courses that teach people how to run a project, or at least how to pass an exam on Project Management.
+There are countless resources available in bookstores or online that focus on the art of Project Management.